openalea/action-build-publish-anaconda/README.md

 1. Get an Anaconda token (with read and write API access) at `anaconda.org/USERNAME/settings/access`
 2. Add it to the Secrets of the Github repository as `ANACONDA_TOKEN`

+### Build Channels
+By Default, this Github Action will search for conda build dependancies (on top of the standard channels) in `conda-forge` and `bioconda`